- Aktuell sida:

 - |

-The Difference Between Therapy and Coaching
+The Difference Between Therapy and Coaching.

 We all need support sometimes.
 Life may feel overwhelming.
 Maybe you’re feeling stuck.
 Or maybe you just want to understand yourself better.
 That’s where therapy and coaching come in.
 But what’s the difference between them?
 They both involve talking to someone, right?
 Yes, but they are not the same thing.